Today I’d like to discuss a crucial aspect of fishing – how much line to put on your fishing reel?

 While line diameter is the most accurate measurement for understanding how much braid to fit on a spool, test weight specifications provide as much accuracy as you will need.

-Many braid users will spool up a portion of their spinning reels with mono, then connect braid to the top of the spool.
+Many braid users will spool up a portion of their spinning reels with mono, and then connect braid to the top of the spool.

-As a result, spooling is made easier, but more importantly, saves anglers the cost of filling an entire spool with an expensive braid.
+As a result, spooling is made easier, but more importantly, it saves anglers the cost of filling an entire spool with an expensive braid.

 For the most part, few anglers will ever see the bottom half of their spool under regular conditions.